preignition/ida-screen-documentation/edit-machine-compose/compose-graph.md

-# Overview of the Selection Process
+# Overview
 This view provides a summary of your current selection process.
-The
+The blocks represent the different stages or 'states' in your process and the arrows represent the transitions between them.